paulscottrobson/neo6502-firmware/documents/release/README.txt

 Running the emulator / real hardware - keyboard development
 -----------------------------------------------------------
+There are pre-built emulators for Linux (Ubuntu) and Windows in the zip files.
+The Linux build requires SDL2.

 This has been tested pretty visciously and has held up so far.
 However, there may well be bugs.